grasph/wrapit/doc/config.md

 # File containing a list of type and functions to exclude from the
 # wrapping generation.
 The exact entity signature that can be found
 # in the comment of the generated C++ source must be used.
+Alternatively,
+# one can use a regex surrounded by '/' to exclude signatures based on
+# pattern matching.
 veto_list           = ""

 # List of classes with instances owned by the C++ library